 This section explains how the business trigger might apply to some common situations.

-Securities issuers (a)
+(a) Securities issuers

 A securities issuer is an entity that issues or trades in its own securities.
 In general, securities issuers with an active non-securities business do not have to register as a dealer if they: